Major League Baseball postseason

 The Major League Baseball (MLB) postseason is the annual playoff elimination tournament held to determine the champion of MLB in the United States and Canada.
 Since 2022, the postseason for each league—American and National—consists of two best-of-three Wild Card Series contested by the lowest-seeded division winner and the three wild card teams, two best-of-five Division Series (LDS) featuring the wild-card winners and the two highest-seeded division winners, and finally the best-of-seven League Championship Series (LCS).
 The winners of the American League Championship Series (ALCS) and the National League Championship Series (NLCS) play each other in the best-of-seven World Series.
 The postseason tournament takes place after the conclusion of MLB's regular season and takes approximately one month to complete.
-The only exception to any of the rules above would be the 2020 MLB season in which 16 teams qualified for the postseason.

 Format history

 1903–1968: World Series only (2 team playoff)

 Major League Baseball is the oldest of North America's major professional sports organizations, with roots dating back to the 1870s.
 The final series to determine its champion has been called the "World Series" (originally "World's Championship Series" and then "World's Series") as far back as the National League's contests with the American Association starting at the beginning of the 1880s.

 From 1901 to 1968, each league champion, or pennant winner, was the team with the best regular-season win–loss record.
 In 1903, modern annual postseason play began with a one-round system, in which the American League champion played the National League champion in a best-of-seven series (in 1903, 1919, 1920, and 1921, it was best-of-nine) called the World Series; however, there was no 1904 Series because the National League champion New York Giants refused to play.
 This single-tiered approach persisted through 1968, even after both leagues expanded in 1961–1962 to ten teams.